sachin0x18/rosserial_esp32/src/examples/echo/README.md

 ### Build and Flash

-Generate the ROS libraries prior to building this example as instructed in the README of root directory (If done already, ignore)
+Generate the ROS libraries prior to building this example as instructed in the [README](../../../README.md) of root directory (If done already, ignore)

+Default mode of rosserial communication is over UART.

+To use WiFi:
+1. Enable rosserial over WiFi

+`idf.py menuconfig` -> `Component config` -> `rosserial` ->`rosserial over WiFi using TCP`

+2. Enter WiFi and server details

 ```
 $ export ESPPORT=/dev/ttyUSB0
-$ make defconfig
-$ make -j4 flash
+$ idf.py build flash
 ```

 On a new terminal